Uniform Local Tabularity in Intuitionistic Logic: Pre-uniform local tabularity

+Recall the notion of stack depth (Definition \ref{def: stack depth}); for frames with bounded width $2$, having stack depth $k$ amounts to having a bound of $k$ on the number of consecutive levels with two points.
+Thus we obtain:

 \begin{proposition} Let $\mathsf{Box}\subsetneq L'$ be a logic of infinite depth.
-Then there is some $n$ such that posets in $L'$ have stacking depth $n$. \end{proposition} \begin{proof}

-If we assume that $L'$ does not have a bound on the size of $k$-stacks, then by taking p-morphisms we can obtain $S_{k}$ for any $k$ as a p-morphism of finite posets of $L'$.
-So by Proposition \ref{Generation of Box logic} we have that $L'=\mathsf{Box}$. \end{proof}
+Then there is some $n$ such that posets in $L'$ have stack depth $n$. \end{proposition} \begin{proof} If we assume that there is no bound on the stack depth of posets for $L'$, then for each $n$, let $P$ be a frame for $L'$ containing a stack of at least $n+2$ many elements.
+Let $p$ be one of the minimal elements of the stack, and $m$ be an element situated at at $n$ many levels above $p$; then ${\uparrow}p$ is a frame for $L'$.
+Define a p-morphism onto $S_{n}$ by sending $m$, the other element in its level, and all their successors to the top element in $S_{n}$, and all elements in the stack mapped through an isomorphism to $S_{n}$.
+Thus $S_{n}\Vdash L'$.
+Since this holds for any $n$, by Proposition \ref{prop: Generation of Box logic} we have that $L'=\mathsf{Box}$. \end{proof}

-More concretely, we obtain that the extensions of $\mathsf{Box}$ are controlled by the depth, which can be infinite or finite, and the stack-depth, which can be finite or infinite.
+We thus obtain that the extensions of $\mathsf{Box}$ are controlled by the depth, which can be infinite or finite, and the stack-depth, which can be finite or infinite.
 We show the following:

-\begin{lemma} Assume that $L'\supseteq \mathsf{Box}$ is a logic of infinite depth such that all its elements have at most stack-depth $k\geq 1$.
-Then $L'$ is $(k+1)$-uniformly tabular. \end{lemma} \begin{proof} We combine the arguments from Proposition \ref{Characterization of 2-uniformity} and Lemma \ref{N-bisimulation lemma}: we use $k+1$-bisimilarity to ensure that the maximal elements must be the same, and so must their immediate predecessors.
-Then assuming that there is a unique first immediate predecessor of the third layer, we use colorings to ensure the same holds in $Q$; otherwise, we use $j+1$-bisimulation to fix the elements, proceeding as in the above lemma; the stack depth limitation means that we never need a higher degree of $j$-bisimulation than the one we have.
-Once we hit an element $x\in P$ which is unique in its depth, and obtain that it is fixed and bisimilar to a unique element in $Q$, we can proceed down inductively.
-We conclude by appealing to Corollary \ref{Saturated classes yielding n-uniformity}. \end{proof}